DmytroSukhoruchenko/jenkins/public/comparing.md

 # GSP dashboards vs Prometheus/Grafana stack :

 ## GCP dashboards advantages:
-Gsp has some built-in features for monitoring kubernetes clusters, and so:
+Gsp has some built-in features for monitoring the kubernetes clusters, and so:
 - not needed the additional resources;
 - not needed to install;
 - You can custom tune the appearance of dashboards;